DjangoGirls/tutorial/django_models/README.md

 ### Creating an application

 To keep everything tidy, we will create a separate application inside our project.
 It is very nice to have everything organized from the very beginning.
-To create an application we need to run in the console (from `djangogirls` folder where `manage.py` file is) `python manage.py startapp blog`.
+To create an application we need to run in the console (from `djangogirls` directory where `manage.py` file is) `python manage.py startapp blog`.

     (myvenv) ~/djangogirls$ python manage.py startapp blog

-You will notice that a new `blog` folder is created and it contains a number of files now.
-Our folders and files in our project should look like this:
+You will notice that a new `blog` directory is created and it contains a number of files now.
+Our directories and files in our project should look like this:

     mysite
     ├── __init__.py